One Day in Yosemite: Perfect Itinerary for First Timers

 Do I need a reservation to enter Yosemite National Park?

-You might need to make reservations to enter Yosemite National Park if you don’t have a campsite or accommodations inside the park.
+You might need to make reservations to enter Yosemite National Park if you don’t have a campsite, accommodations inside the park, or a tour booked.
+Fortunately, you don’t need a reservation if you’re getting to Yosemite via YARTS public transportation.

-This applies for the following dates in 2024, according to NPS:
+This applies for the following dates in 2025, announced by SFGATE and pending official notice by NPS:

 When can reservations be made?

-The reservation slots for 2025 summer will be announced after February 26, and will be available until they sell out.
-There will be additional reservation slots released 7 days before each day as well, so better suit those who are making last-minute plans.
+The reservation slots for 2025 summer will be available for sale on April 17 until they sell out.
+In there past additional reservation slots were released 7 days before each day which better suit those with last-minute plans.

 Firefall reservations for Yosemite in February